Home

 In Southeast Asia the species appears to be far less aggressive than its cousins in India.
 Females can be extremely aggressive, however, when defending their clutch of eggs, concealed in nest built of vegetation.
 A single bite from a King Cobra may result in a fatality if not quickly treated.

-The species inhabits forests and plantations from the lowlands to around 2000 metres altitude.
+The species inhabits forests and plantations from the lowlands to around 2000 metres elevation.
 It feeds mainly on other snakes, particularly rat snakes, and sometimes lizards.
 The scientific name of Ophiophagus means 'snake-eating'.
 Active by day or night, it is commonly found patrolling forest streams.

 Adults can be identified by their huge size and, when fully spread, their majestic hood.
 Smaller specimens may be confused with rat snakes.
 The most reliable means to identification are the large, black-edged head shields (i.e. the scales on top of the head).